juanro49/autu-mandu/README.md

 ## Description

-Car Report is an android app, which lets you enter refuelings and other costs of your cars and displays nice reports.
+Car Report is an android app, which lets you enter refuelings and other income and expenses of your cars and displays nice reports.
 The following are currently included:

 1. Fuel consumption
 1. Fuel price
 1. Mileage
 1. Costs in general

+You can add reminders based on mileage and time for car related recurring actions, e.g. general inspection once a year.

-It provides basic synchronization with Dropbox and Google Drive and has basic backup/restore and CSV import/export functionality.
+It provides synchronization with Dropbox and Google Drive and has basic backup/restore and CSV import/export functionality.

 ## Get it